27 January 2012 Last updated at 01:29 GMT

 "With the knowledge of herbs and stars, we can heal."

-Voodoo practitioner Neg Mawon, who was in Brooklyn when the quake struck, explained that by consulting certain voodoo spirits, he finally came to understand and accept what had occurred.
+Voodoo practitioner Neg Mawon, who was in Brooklyn when the quake struck, explained that by consulting certain voodoo spirits, he finally came to understand and accept what had occurred."When it happened, we were doing small groups of networking, trying to comfort each other," he says.

 "We had so many voodoo ceremonies and musicians who had been playing fundraisers.
 We had a great support system in New York."